A library orientation for transfer, upper-division, and graduate students

 - Expanding your search by using expert searchers' tricks, such as mining records and using subject terms; and,

 - Making the most of OU Libraries' services and resources on-campus and off-campus.

-Any questions regarding this module may be directed to Beth Wallis, email@example.com
+Any questions regarding this module may be directed to Amanda Nichols Hess, email@example.com

 If you have done the tutorial in the past, you can get a badge of completion by entering the tutorial and filling out the 10-question quiz at the bottom.
 Once you get a badge, you can access it as often as needed and submit it in future classes by entering the tutorial and following our instructions on how to share your badge.